IBM-Cloud/ibm-cloud-developer-tools/windows-installer/README.md

 Set-ExecutionPolicy Unrestricted; iex(New-Object Net.WebClient).DownloadString('http://ibm.biz/idt-win-installer')
 ```

+Once the installation has completed, and you have rebooted your system (as needed), there will be three added shortcuts defined to access the IDT:
+- `idt` : Main command line tool for IBM cloud native development (shortcut to 'bx dev' command)
+- `idt update` : Update your IDT environment to the latest versions
+- `idt uninstall` : Uninstall the IBM Developer Tools

 ### Running from Download
+Alternatively, you can use the following approach to perform an installation.
+This will give you an opportunity to better inspect the activities performed, especially if you are having any issues during installation (shown below).

 1. Download the `idt-win-installer.ps1` file, or clone this repository.
 2. Open Windows PowerShell by right-clicking and selecting "Run as administrator".